epinio/docs/docs/howtos/gitjob_push.md

 kubectl create secret generic epinio-creds --from-file=$HOME/.config/epinio/settings.yaml
 ```

-This will create a secret containing the settings.yaml that was created locally when you do `epinio settings update`
+This will create a secret containing the settings.yaml that was created locally when you do `epinio login`

 ### Setup Sample Project